Just Weighing

 First, let's talk about Bob Dylan, the folk-rock poet who revolutionized the lyrics and themes of popular music.
 Dylan was known for his use of various drugs, such as marijuana, amphetamines, cocaine and heroin.
 He also experimented with LSD, a psychedelic drug that can alter one's perception of reality and induce visions and insights.
 Somewhere I read, that Bob Dylan claimed that LSD helped him write some of his most famous songs, such as "Mr. Tambourine Man" and "Like a Rolling Stone" and that LSD gave him "a feeling of ecstasy" and "a sense of freedom" that allowed him to express himself more creatively.

-LSD was a major influence on the Beatles’ music and personalities.
-They first tried LSD in 1965, when a dentist secretly putF the drug in their coffee.
-They were amazed by the psychedelic effects of LSD, which they felt improved their creativity and awareness.
-They also developed an interest in Eastern philosophy and spirituality, which shaped their lyrics and style.
-Some of their most psychedelic albums, such as “Revolver”, “Sgt.
-Pepper’s Lonely Hearts Club Band” and “Magical Mystery Tour”, were based on their LSD experiences.
+The Beatles also experimented with LSD, which had a profound impact on their music and personalities.
+They started taking LSD in 1965, after a dentist secretly spiked their coffee with the drug.
+They soon became fascinated by the psychedelic effects of LSD, which they believed enhanced their creativity and awareness.
+They also became more interested in Eastern philosophy and spirituality, which influenced their lyrics and style.
+Some of their most psychedelic albums, such as "Revolver", "Sgt.
+Pepper's Lonely Hearts Club Band" and "Magical Mystery Tour", were inspired by their LSD trips.

 So, what can we conclude from this?
 Did drugs make Bob Dylan and the Beatles more creative?
 Some researchers have found that drugs do not make you more creative, but rather impair your cognitive abilities and judgment.
 Others have argued that drugs can stimulate creativity by enhancing imagination and intuition, but only if used in moderation and under certain conditions (You mean like “smoking marijuana for breakfast”?).
 Ultimately, it may depend on the individual artist and how they use drugs to enhance or hinder their creative process.